salehasgit/CLUT/README.md

 <img src="doc_materials/OUT/diff_apple2canon.png" alt="" width="400"/>

+The last image is the difference between the dst image (canon) and the src image (apple) color-graded by the resulting CLUT, showing a good performance even on various color gradients of IT8 color chart.
 ### Cube resolution

 In the previous section, When generating the clut with 50% keypoint influence, we set the cube resolution to 128 instead of default 64, despite a higher computational time.
 We did so to have a more dense visualization of the cube voxels but there is also a practical advantage in setting the cube resolution to higher values: